Peanuts by Charles Schulz for November 10, 2023

 16. Sunrise

-Save Linus 10 months ago
+Save Linus about 1 year ago

 Happy observed Veterans Day, and thank you to all the brave men and women who have served in the military!
 Your service is beyond appreciated and commendable.